 As far as drowning goes, drowning in a tidal wave of free booze probably isn't the worst way to go, but only the seven victims of the London Beer Flood could tell us for sure.

 The flood destroyed two houses and claimed seven lives, five of whom were attending a wake for a child that had died the previous day.
-While there are rumors, there were no written records of the citizens taking advantage of the free booze, and subsequently, no recorded deaths of alcohol poisoning on the account of the flood.
-It's assumed when a 15-ft.-high wave of anything is rolling down the street, there's not really enough time to weigh the pros and cons of taking advantage or getting to higher ground.
+While there are rumors, there were no written records of the citizens taking advantage of the free drinks, and subsequently, no recorded deaths of alcohol poisoning on the account of the flood.
+It's assumed when a 15-foot high wave of anything is rolling down the street, there's not really enough time to weigh the pros and cons of taking advantage or getting to higher ground.

 The brewery has been demolished, and the Dominion Theater now stands in its place.
 While there is no plaque or memorial to signify the beer flood, a local tavern, the Holborn Whippet, serves a special porter that commemorates the beer flood once a year, on the anniversary of the event.